 Expat communities in Moscow

 For expats in Russia looking for international neighbors or extra comfort and security, there are a number of communities in Moscow.
 These are typically guarded compounds or serviced apartments with 24/7 security.
-Rental prices in these communities can be on the higher side, ranging from USD 1,500–3,000 per month for townhouses.
+Rental prices in these communities can be on the higher side, however.

 Some of the most popular and prestigious areas for international communities are Pokrovsky Hills and Rosinka International Resident Complex, both situated in the northwest of Moscow and near some of Russia’s private international schools.

-Naturally, choosing to rent in the suburbs will mean a considerably longer commute, but in a city that is densely populated and relatively polluted, this is a small price to pay for fresh air, open space and quiet.
+Naturally, choosing to rent in the suburbs means a considerably longer commute, but in a big city battling with air pollution, this is a small price to pay for fresh air, open space, and quiet.